Gauchito Gil: Gauchito Gil and the Catholic Church

-Gauchito Gil is not recognized as a saint by the Catholic Church, though many Argentine devotees and church leaders have been promoting him for canonization.
+Gauchito Gil is not recognized as a saint by the Catholic Church, though the vast majority of his devotees identify themselves as Catholics, and many Argentine devotees and church leaders have been promoting him for canonization.
 Local church leaders in Mercedes hold masses on his feast day in the Church of Our Lady of Mercy.
 Other church leaders in Argentina have participated and approved of the devotion of Gauchito Gil, while some are divided on whether to embrace or condemn the phenomenon.
 The Diocese of Goya and the Mexican Diocese of Celaya have both recognized the veneration of Gauchito Gil.